Monday, February 28, 2011

 Spousal Abuse

 What follows is an arrest record.
 Couples often do not recognize the abusive relationship they are in.
-The abusive partner perhaps makes up, swears he will change, and things will be different- here is such a relationship, that no one might have suspected would end in the murder of two people:
+The wife in denial, the abusive partner after fits of violence, makes up, swears he will change, and things will be different- here is such a relationship, that no one might have suspected would end in the murder of two people:

 Kara Walker and Dan Renwick were married 1996 and divorced 1998.